 Gender Reel, is a festival for the community, by the community!

 In October 2010, two Gender Reel organizers embarked on a brainstorming process about ways to enhance the visibility of gender non-conforming and transgender people (GNC&T).
-We were simply not seeing the images we wanted to see in more mainstream GLB*T*Q film and art festivals around the county and wanted to do something to change that.
+We were simply not seeing the images we wanted to see in more mainstream GLB*T*Q film and art festivals around the county and wanted to do something to change this.

-On December 28, 2010, Gender Reel held its first Organizers meeting.
-At that time, nine individuals came together, and hashed out their personal concepts and ideas about what a festival like Gender Reel might look like.
+On December 28, 2010, Gender Reel held its first organizers meeting.
+At that time, nine individuals came together and hashed out their personal concepts and ideas about what a festival like Gender Reel might look like.
 It was at this point—as a result of the amazing energy circulating in that room—when Gender Reel was officially born.